 Chase Sapphire Preferred Travel & Purchase Benefits

-The Sapphire Preferred is packed full of travel perks, which can be quite valuable if you….travel.
+The Sapphire Preferred is packed full of travel perks, which can be valuable if you….travel.

 It also has “primary” collision damage coverage on car rentals.
 I always decline the car rental company’s coverage and rely on my credit card’s coverage.

-I hate to bring it up, but the CSP also offers travel accident insurance.
+I hate to bring it up, but the Chase Sapphire Preferred also offers travel accident insurance.
 From their website: “When you pay for your air, bus, train or cruise transportation with your card, you are eligible to receive accidental death or dismemberment coverage of up to $500,000.”

 There’s also a lost luggage reimbursement of up to $3,000 per passenger.
-Hope to never have to go down that road.
+I hope never to have to go down that road.

 Have a delay?
 Well, at least you can get up to $500 in eligible expenses reimbursed.
 And if your bags are delayed over 6 hours, you can get $100 a day, up to 5 days, for essentials like toiletries and clothing.

-The Chase Sapphire Preferred® Card benefits also protects your purchases.
+The Chase Sapphire Preferred Card benefits also protect your purchases.
 You will get “purchase protection” on new purchases for 120 days against damage or theft, up to $500 per claim and $50,000 per account.

 What is the Chase Sapphire Bonus?

-Both the Sapphire Reserve and Sapphire Preferred bonus value their signup bonus at $750 in award travel.
-For either card, you must spend $4,000 in the first 90 days to earn the bonus points.
-However, you earn 60,000 bonus Ultimate Rewards points with the Chase Sapphire Preferred® Card and 50,000 bonus points with the Chase Sapphire Reserve bonus.
+Both the Chase Sapphire Reserve® (the Sapphire Preferred’s premium sister card) and Chase Sapphire Preferred bonuses add value thanks to award travel.
+You must spend $4,000 in the first 3 months to earn the bonus points for either card.
+Earn 60,000 bonus Ultimate Rewards points with the Chase Sapphire Preferred® Card and earn 60,000 bonus points with the Chase Sapphire Reserve bonus.

-The Sapphire bonus for each card is worth $750 when redeeming every bonus point for award travel through the Chase travel portal.
-Doing so, means your points get a travel redemption bonus.
+The Sapphire Preferred bonus is worth $750 in award travel and the Reserve bonus is worth $900 in award travel (when redeeming every bonus point for award travel through the Chase travel portal).
+Doing so means your points get a travel redemption bonus.